saragibby/student-ambassador-video-creation/README.md

 We are here to help you create the best content possible.
 We've put together a set of resources and tips on this site to help you get started.
 We are hosting a set of training events to introduce the tools and best practices, and help you gain the necessary skills.

+## Key resources

+- [A collection of quickstarts](quickstarts.md) you can use as topics for your videos
+- [A framework for creating videos](video-creation.md) to help guide you through the process
+- [Information about ClipChamp](#tooling), a web-based video editor for creating content
+- The tips and tricks provided on this page

 ## Content

 The best technical content on YouTube is videos which are roughly 5-10 minutes in length, and focus on one topic.
 You can share a technique, explain a concept, or demonstrate an activity.